CARROT JUICE AND OTHER JUICES

 Children need much less carrot juice than adults, based on their weight.
 Do not give more juice than this.
 Too much is too sweet and too yin in Chinese medical terminology for both children and adults.

-An alternative to the carrot juice, if you get bored with it or it is not available is, 1 or 2 ounces of fresh or frozen wheat grass juice.
+An alternative to the carrot juice, if you get bored with it or it is not available, is 1 or 2 ounces of fresh or frozen wheat grass juice.
 Do not use dried wheat grass, as it is not as good.
 Have wheat grass juice only once or twice weekly.

-CAUTIONS WITH JUICING
+CAUTIONS WITH CARROT JUICE